WHAT A CLASSIC RIDE!

 We will have the opportunity to feed the pelicans at the Wild Bird center, see Humphrey Bogart’s boat the “African Queen”, visit the Hurricane memorial erected in memory of the 1935 hurricane that destroyed Mr. Flagler’s railroad, visit the Dolphin Research center, picnic in Bahia Honda St. Park, visit the Turtle Hospital and even stop in at the No Name Pub for a cold beer on its own No Name Key.

 Then we arrive in the unique city of Key West.
-Here we spend two days and you are on your own with the possibility of visiting the “Little White House”, Truman’s vacation home, the Hemmingway House, sunset at Mallory Square (a must), or maybe a half day fishing or a snorkel trip or a day trip to the Dry Tortugas Nalt.
-Park.
+Here we spend two days and you are on your own with the opportunity to visit the “Little White House”, Truman’s vacation home, the Hemingway House, sunset at Mallory Square (a must), or maybe a half day fishing or a snorkel trip or a day trip to the Dry Tortugas National Park.
 Whatever you do it will be a memorable time in the sun.
-Switch off the cell phones and don’t check your email; this change in latitude will definitely be a change in attitude.
+Switch off your cell phone and don’t check your email; this change in latitude should definitely cause a change in attitude.
 This is 60% bike path and 40% road riding.

-6 overnight stays, 6 breakfasts, 1 lunch, 2 dinners, sag support, admission to the John Pennekamp State Park, admission to the Bahia Honda State park, tickets for the John Pennekamp Glass bottom boat tour, admission to The Turtle Hospital tour.
+6 overnight stays, 4 breakfasts, 2 lunches, 3 dinners, sag support, admission to the John Pennekamp State Park, admission to the Bahia Honda State park, tickets for the John Pennekamp Glassbottom boat tour (Key Largo), admission to The Turtle Hospital tour (Marathon Key).

 Difficulty Level - Advanced

-This tour's riding is mostly level, with approximately 60% bike path and 40% road riding on the shoulder of HWY 1.
+The riding on this tour is mostly level, with approximately 60% bike path and 40% road riding on the shoulder of U.S. Highway 1.
 Traffic noise on the road shoulder sections can be unnerving for some riders.
 There are 42 bridges and some of them are long.
 Most of them have a wide shoulder and some are separate bike bridges.
-The longest of all is the 7 Mile Bridge.
+The longest of all is the famous 7 Mile Bridge.
 Riders need to have good bike handling skills and be able to tolerate road riding for parts of this tour, or they can ride in our van for the sections that feature road riding, for example, the 7 Mile Bridge.
 Windy conditions are to be expected here.
 We categorize this tour as advanced due to the amount of road shoulder riding, particularly the bridges.

 Meet in Key Largo for our introductory meeting and dinner.
 We’re in the islands now, with nearby tiki bars and restaurants.
 Let’s get this party started!

-27 miles – We bike from our hotel to John Pennekamp State Park and begin the day with a glass bottom boat trip out to view the park’s coral reefs (included).
-Next we bike from the park to our lodging in Islamorada.
-You'll want to try to watch the sunrise over the water.
+27 miles – We bike 3 miles northeast from our hotel to John Pennekamp State Park and begin the day with a 2.5 hour glass-bottomed boat trip out to view the park’s coral reefs (included).
+Then we double back, biking from the park to our lodging in Islamorada.
+In the morning you'll want to try to watch the sunrise over the water.

 29 miles – We ride from Islamorada to Marathon.
 Along the way you may choose to visit the Dolphin Research Center (optional and not included).
 Today’s ride includes riding some bridges over the fantastic turquoise waters of the Keys.
-Dinner tonight is at a nearby restaurant.
-A conga line formed last year after dinner – just something to consider!
+Dinner tonight is included at a nearby restaurant.

 29 miles – The final leg out to Key West is on bike paths along the water and on to Southernmost Point, not far from our hotel.
 You have the afternoon to visit Key West.
 Our boutique hotel puts you right where the action is, near Duval and Truman, with excellent food, shopping and attractions.